 Here are some unboxing photos I took:

 Take note, the dongle requires a power supply.
-The package includes a USB cable that can be plugged in to a USB port on the TV and a power adapter in case there’s no available USB ports.
+The package includes a USB cable that can be plugged into a USB port on the TV and a power adapter in case there are no available USB ports.
 You should remember this if you plan to bring the Chromecast with you on trips or when visiting family and friends.

 Although it isn’t officially supported, playing local video files on Chromecast is possible (via a workaround) on the desktop or laptop.
 Make sure you have the Google Chrome browser and the Google Cast extension installed.

 Find the path of the local video that you want to play and paste it into the address bar on Chrome.

 Click on the Chromecast icon, select your Chromecast to cast it to your TV.